 15. Overvalued Stocks

-If the share price is more than the intrinsic value of the share then the share is said to an overvalued share
+If the share price is more than the intrinsic value of the share then the share is an overvalued share

 The following table will help you know the types of shares or stock.